-CALL TO ACTION: STOP THE WAR WITH RUSSIA OVER UKRAINE!
+At Russia-Ukraine border: NO U.S.-NATO WAR!

 — De-escalate the threat of a nuclear war

 Once again, our world is facing an imminent threat of war between two major nuclear powers.
-As in the past, the United States is using the North Atlantic Treaty Organization (NATO) as the vehicle to wage war in clear violation of international law and the Charter of United Nations.
+As in the past, the United States is using the North Atlantic Treaty Organization (NATO) as the vehicle to wage war in clear violation of international law and the Charter of the United Nations.

-The Biden administration is currently flying $200 million worth of weapons and other “lethal aid” to Ukraine and has 8,500 US troops on standby to enter that country.
+The Biden administration is currently flying $200 million worth of weapons and other “lethal aid” to Ukraine and has 8,500 U.S. troops on standby to enter that country.
 ‘Nonessential’ U.S. diplomatic personnel and their families are being withdrawn from the country.
 The corporate media is lockstep in its portrayal of Russia as the enemy who is about to invade Ukraine.
 These actions constitute a de facto declaration of war, while the corporate media fan the flame of war.

-This current escalation of aggression against Russia through expansion of NATO’s presence into Ukraine is a serious threat to world peace and requires a unified and rapid response by anti-war organizations to stop a major war.
+This current escalation of aggression against Russia through expansion of NATO’s presence into Ukraine is a serious threat to world peace and requires a unified and rapid response by antiwar organizations to stop a major war.

 Signatories (in alphabetical order):